 Raja SO, Chizhik AI, Schmidt CF, Enderlein J, Ghosh A

-Graphene-induced energy transfer (GIET) was recently introduced for the precise localization of fluorescent molecules along the optical axis of a microscope.
-GIET is based on near-field energy transfer from an optically excited fluorophore to a single sheet of graphene.
-As a proof-of-concept, we demonstrated its potential by determining the distance between the two leaflets of supported lipid bilayers (SLBs) with sub-nanometer accuracy.
-Here, we use GIET imaging for the three dimensional reconstruction of the mitochondrial membrane architecture.
-We map two quasi-stationary states of the inner and outer mitochondrial membranes before and during adenosine triphosphate (ATP) synthesis.
+Graphene-induced energy transfer (GIET) was recently introduced for sub-nanometric axial localization of fluorescent molecules.
+GIET relies on near-field energy transfer from an optically excited fluorophore to a single sheet of graphene.
+Recently, we demonstrated its potential by determining the distance between two leaflets of supported lipid bilayers.
+Here, we use GIET imaging for mapping quasi-stationary states of the inner and outer mitochondrial membranes before and during adenosine triphosphate (ATP) synthesis.
 We trigger the ATP synthesis state in vitro by activating mitochondria with precursor molecules.
-Our results demonstrate that the inner membrane (IM) approaches the outer membrane (OM) while the outer membrane (OM) does not show a measurable change in average axial position upon activation.
-As a result, the inter-membrane space (IM-OM distance) is reduced by ~2 nm upon activation of the mitochondria.
-This direct experimental observation of the subtle dynamics of mitochondrial membranes and the change in inter-membrane distance induced by ATP synthesis is relevant for our understanding of the physical functioning of mitochondria.
+Our results demonstrate that the inner membrane approaches the outer membrane, while the outer membrane does not show any measurable change in average axial position upon activation.
+The inter-membrane space is reduced by ∼2 nm.
+This direct experimental observation of the subtle dynamics of mitochondrial membranes and the change in intermembrane distance upon activation is relevant for our understanding of mitochondrial function.